linagora/obm-deploy/docs/quickstart.md

 To use any of this commands, you need to have ssh root access to hosts you set up in inventory files.

+They also all need to be valid hosts (place them in your /etc/hosts file or in DNS).

 ```.bash
 # Deploy obm-full on our development environment
 $ ansible-playbook -i obmfull-example obm.yml